Postal addressDepartment of Geography Norwegian University of Science and Technology 7491 Trondheim Norway

 Ragnhild Lund is professor of Geography/Development Studies at the Norwegian University of Science and Technology, NTNU, since 1994.
 Her research interests are theories of development and geography, gender and development, development induced displacement, post-crisis recovery, transnational feminism and women’s activism.
 Over the years she has lead several externally funded projects on gender and development, forced migration, post-crisis recovery, and crisis communication.
 The present projects she is working with are about mobile livelihoods, re-thinking gender, domestic violence, and cultural encounters.
 She is editor and author of Gender and Place (1994), Renegotiating Local Values.
-Working Women and Foreign Industry in Malaysia (1994), In the Maze of Displacement (2003), Global Childhood, Globalization, Development and Young People (2008), The Tsunami of 2004 in Sri Lanka: Impacts and Policy in the Shadow of Civil War (2010), and Gender, Mobilities and Livelihood Transformation Comparing Indigenous People in China, India and Laos (in press).
+Working Women and Foreign Industry in Malaysia (1994), In the Maze of Displacement (2003), Global Childhood, Globalization, Development and Young People (2008), The Tsunami of 2004 in Sri Lanka: Impacts and Policy in the Shadow of Civil War (2010), Gender, Mobilities and Livelihood Transformation Comparing Indigenous People in China, India and Laos (2012), and Gendered Entanglements.
+Revisiting Gender in Rapdily Changing Asia.
 In addition she has published scientific articles on gender, activism, mobility, livelihoods, orphanhood/HIV/AIDS, and urban-rural linkages.
-With Merete Lie she is co-editing Gender, Technology and Development and is also editor of the Norwegian Journal of Geography.
+With Merete Lie she has co-edited Gender, Technology and Development and is editor of the Norwegian Journal of Geography.

 In addition to leading the externally funded projects presented below Ragnhild is presently working with individual research on the following issues: meanings of self in knowledge production, indigenous people (Sri Lanka and India), homemaking among immigrant workers in Shanghai and Beijing with Yunxian Wang), gendered activism (India with Smita Mishra Panda), re-visiting the field and changing subjectivities (Malaysia with Merete Lie), social costs of development (with Smita Mishra and Haribandu Panda), youth (Sri Lanka with Cathrine Brun and Fazeeha Azmi).